 Managing two-factor authentication for user accounts

-On the Accounts page you revoke browsers and reset 2FA for other users, not for your own account.
-To revoke browsers for your account, go to the Welcome, [usermane] > My Account page.
+You can only view and manage other user accounts from the Accounts page.
+To revoke browsers, and reset for your own account, go to the Welcome, [username] > My Account page.

 To reset 2FA for your account, contact your GravityZone administrator.
 You cannot reset 2FA for your account by yourself.